 "And just like I said before, there's still a lot about the universes' we don't know about," Addamo responded.

-Vitero-Eli sat up in the bed, "No offence Col., but that's the craziest idea I've ever heard."
+Vitero-Eli sat up in the bed, "No offense Col., but that's the craziest idea I've ever heard."

 Addamo nodded, "Yeah, I know.
 But at this point…even the craziest ideas seem to be turning into reality.
 I mean, hell, we're in a universe that's not even parallel to our own but similar in so many ways…and there's another version of you walking around on this ship."